McKelvey-Engineering-CSE/elastic-discrete/README.md

 # Elastic-Discrete Scheduler

-last updated: 7 November 2023
+Readme last updated: 7 November 2023 by Tyler Martin

-Readme last updated by: Tyler Martin

 ## Description
 This is a runtime system to run parallel elastic tasks with discrete candidate values of period T OR work C.